 Your child’s teachers will know about the IEP.
 But it’s a good idea to talk to them about what’s in it.
 Teachers are vital partners in helping your child improve skills and stay motivated to keep working on challenges.

 Find out what the process of creating an IEP was like for other parents.
-Connect with real parents in our secure, online community groups.
-You can also explore a collection of IEP personal stories.
+Connect with experts and other parents in Understood’s to find out how they’ve navigated the process.
+And explore a collection of IEP personal stories.

 About the author